Clpsplug/playdate_util_libs/scene_engine/README.md

 *  `unloadFunction` A function that handles unloading the scene (freeing stuff).

 Only the identifier is required; not all function pointers must be filled.
-If there is no reason to assign functions, just assign NULL.
+If there is no reason to assign functions, assigning `NULL` will be enough.

 ## Defining a scene
 Include `scene.h` header file in the implementation (i.e., C file) to define a scene,